History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Ornate Victorian reredos of alabaster and mosaic

 If there is a more delightfully situated country church In England, I want to see it!
 Putley's church stands in rural splendour, reflected in a small pond, surrounded by tall trees and farm fields.
 In such an idyllic setting you might expect to find an ancient church, but the current church (dedication unknown) is largely the work of Victorian architect Thomas Blashill of London, begun in 1875.

-The rebuilding at Putley could only take place with contributions from several parties, including the Incorporated Society for Promoting the Enlargement Building and Repairing of Churches and Chapels (later The incorporated Church Building Society), who granted £20 on condition that all seats except 5 in the Putley Court Pew be kept available as free seating for the inhabitants.
+The rebuilding at Putley could only take place with contributions from several parties, including the Incorporated Society for Promoting the Enlargement Building and Repairing of Churches and Chapels (later The incorporated Church Building Society), who granted 20 pounds on condition that all seats except 5 in the Putley Court Pew be kept available as free seating for the inhabitants.

 This north door appears to have been the main entrance into the Norman church.
 Near the doorway you can make out a holy water stoup, which would have been used by worshippers entering the church.
-By contrast the south door appears to date from the 13th or 14th century.
+By contrast, the south door appears to date from the 13th or 14th century.
 A porch was added in the 16th century but this was replaced by a modern replica in 1958.

 There was no church recorded here at the time of Domesday Book, so the first church we know about was built by a Norman lord, William d'Evreux, around 1100AD.
-D'Evreux was a tenant of Roger de Lacy, one of the most power lords in the Welsh Marches.
+D'Evreux was a tenant of Roger de Lacy, one of the most powerful lords in the Welsh Marches.
 D'Evreux later granted the living of Putley to Hereford Cathedral.